aranya-project/aranya/crates/daemon/src/policy.md

 - Only labels that are defined are allowed to be assigned.

 ## RevokeLabel
+Revokes an APS label from a Member.
+Note that peers communicating with this Member over an APS channel under the revoked label should delete their channel once the label revocation command is received.

 ```policy
 // Revokes the user's access to the APS `label`.